Mini Strawberry Tarts with the BEST Homemade Shortbread Crusts

 Use fingers to mold the foil to the inside of the tart (there’s a tart crust underneath her thumb), making sure the top edge is also covered.
 It will help to prevent over-browning.

-📌 TIP: Placing empty shells into a cupcake pan or carrier helps to prevent breakage while you fill them and also makes them easy to transport.
+📌KITCHEN TIP📌 Placing empty shells into a cupcake pan or carrier helps prevent breakage while filling them and makes them easy to transport.

 Any strawberry pie begs for a topping.
 Strawberry mini-tarts are no exception.

-Try using peaches or nectarines in place of strawberries.
+Try using peaches or nectarines instead of strawberries.
 Swap out peach jello for strawberry jello.
-See my fresh peach pie recipe for inspiration.
+For inspiration, see my fresh peach pie recipe.

 Corn syrup is not the same as high fructose corn syrup.
 Some brands of corn syrup do contain HFCS.
 Stick with Karo because they do not add any HFCS.
 Also, don’t try to substitute another ingredient for corn syrup, like sugar or a sweetener.
 As an alternative, you could try making the syrup yourself.